Tab margin changes

 Is it OK for app chrome, such as header bar or taskbar, to touch the edges of our designs?

-Yes, this is fine and Teams encourages such design.
-It helps the app to feel native.
+Yes, it's allowed and Teams encourages such designs that help the app to feel native.

 Is it OK for app content, such as text, logos, and images, to touch the left and right edges of our designs?

-No, you must provide your own padding or margins to the left and right of all app content to ensure that it doesn't touch the edges of your UI.
+No, you must provide your own padding or margins of all app content to ensure that it doesn't touch the left and right edges of your UI.
 You can also add margins at the top of your tab, if necessary.

 What's the size of the tab margins that Teams applied previously?